Edwin James was Aliter’s first investment – made just after our fund launch in 2017.

-Shortly afterwards, in April 2017, we funded Edwin James’s acquisition of WT Parker, a family-owned mechanical, electrical and process engineering business with an established blue-chip customer base, principally in the Midlands.
+Shortly afterwards, in April 2017, we funded Edwin James’s acquisition of Parker, a family-owned mechanical, electrical and process engineering business with an established blue-chip customer base, principally in the Midlands.

 Parker has deep expertise in providing engineering support to the public and private sectors, particularly in the manufacturing, food and retail industries; as well as a growing facilities support services operation.
-Following our investment, the family owners of WT Parker exited the business completely.
+Following our investment, the family owners of Parker exited the business completely.

 Towards the end of 2017, in November, Edwin James acquired PEME, an outsourced reliability maintenance services company that provides electrical and mechanical plant and asset maintenance to large UK and European manufacturers.

-These acquisitions have expanded Edwin James’s geographical footprint and created a business with combined revenues of c.£140m and just under 1,000 staff.
+These acquisitions have expanded Edwin James’s geographical footprint and created a business with combined revenues of c.£140m and over 1,000 staff.
 As a national technical services provider, Edwin James is able to offer an impressive range of service offerings, with mechanical, electrical, energy and process engineering capabilities delivered through a highly skilled direct workforce covering the whole of the UK.

 In all of the businesses, the focus is on helping customers develop, manage and maintain their critical technical environments and assets.